 2016 international database study: Acne declines after the age of 15 worldwide

-For comparison, the table below provides summaries of the methods and results reported in the four studies discussed above.
+For comparison, the table below provides summaries of the methods and results reported in the five studies discussed above:

 Several studies have been able to show that people are less likely to have acne as they age, regardless of gender or ethnicity.
 Although 85% of people between the ages of 12 and 25 experience acne, for most people it improves after the age of 15, and it becomes less common with age.
 Only about 26% of women and 12% of men continue to experience acne in their 40s.